A TDF Autism Friendly Performance

 What makes the performance autism-friendly?

-To create an autism-friendly performance, the show is performed in a welcoming, supportive environment for individuals on the autism spectrum, with sensory and communication disorders, or learning disabilities.
-Slight adjustments to lighting and sound will be made.
-In the downstairs theatre lobby, there will be a break area staffed by specialists in the field in case anyone needs to leave the theatre during the show.
-A downloadable Event Narrative with pictures of the theatre and the production will be available on this page, designed to personalize the experience for individuals wishing to prepare for the show.
-Additional resources for this performance such as a Character Guide and Guide to Attending the Show will also be available.
+To create an autism-friendly event, the show is performed in a welcoming, supportive environment for individuals on the autism spectrum, with sensory sensitivities, communication challenges and/or learning disabilities.
+Slight adjustments to lighting and sound are made for the performance.
+There will be break areas staffed by specialists in the field in the mezzanine and downstairs theatre lobby in case any theatregoers need to leave their seats during the show.
+A downloadable Event Narrative with pictures of the theatre and the production will be available on this page, along with a Character Guide, a Logistics Guide and additional resources.

 We can make no assurances that this performance will be suitable for everyone with autism.
 Parents and guardians are solely responsible for their children’s viewing and engagement with the performance.